[Planet Surface]

 KES: I'm sure you'll learn a lot.

 EMH: I meant for the crew.
-I'm tired of the whiny, cranky attitudes we see around here.
-I
+I'm tired of the whiny, cranky attitudes we

-intend to serve as an example of how one's life and duties do not have to be disrupted by
+see around here.
+I intend to serve as an example of how one's life and

 KIM: Doc, I don't feel so good.